Hands-On Fundraising

 Suddenly, there are ALL THE THINGS you want to say!
 And so much you want people to do!

-But no matter how we try, we’re not really built for multi-tasking – or at least multi-tasking of this kind.
+But no matter how we try, humans are not built for multi-tasking–or at least multi-tasking of this kind.
 If you want people to act, keep it clear and simple.
-Ask for one thing: an urgent gift, a monthly commitment, attendance at an event, consideration of a bequest.
+Ask for one thing: an urgent gift, a monthly commitment, attendance at an event, or consideration of a bequest.

 Keeping the focus on that one thing gives it the weight you want it to have.